CMASCenter/pcluster-cmaq/docs/index.md

-# Welcome to CMAQ on the Cloud - Parallel Cluster and Cycle Cloud Tutorial
+# Welcome to CMAQ on the HPC Cloud - Parallel Cluster and Cycle Cloud Tutorial

 AWS Parallel Cluster and Azure Cycle Cloud are designed to create, manage, operate, and optimize HPC and big compute clusters of any scale.